bmaynard/kubevol/README.md

 ## Watch And Record Changes

-Since Kubernetes doesn't keep track of when a `Secret` or `Configmap` was updated, `kubevol` has Kubernetes controller that will watch for all changes and will record the last modified date.
+Since Kubernetes doesn't keep track of when a `Secret` or `Configmap` was updated, `kubevol` has a Kubernetes controller that will watch for all changes and will record the last modified date.
 This then gives `kubevol` the ability to detect if an attached `Secret` or `Configmap` is outdated.

 To install the watch controller, run: